 Soak the sensor for several minutes in the soap solution.
 Use a small, extra-soft bristle brush (such as a mushroom brush) to thoroughly clean the electrode and saltbridge surfaces.
 If surface deposits are not completely removed after performing this step, use a dilute acid to dissolve the deposits.
 After soaking, rinse the sensor thoroughly with clean, warm water.

-Placing the sensor in pH 7 buffer for about 10 minutes will help to neutralize any remaining acid.
+NOTE:

-NOTE: DO NOT soak the sensor in dilute acid solution for more than 5 minutes.
+DO NOT soak the sensor in dilute acid solution for more than 5 minutes.
 This will help to prevent the acid from being absorbed into the saltbridge.